cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ~~~

-Now the application has been uploaded to Cloud Foundry, all that is left is to start the application
+Now the application has been uploaded to Cloud Foundry, all that is left is to
+start the application.